 -

 - For publications, public access will be via designated repositories.
 It’s not clear yet if depositing in an institutional repository like DukeSpace will meet the requirements, or if the requirement can only be met by deposit to a designated agency repository (like PubMed Central or NSF-PAR).
-The journals you publish in may be able to do the deposit on your behalf, and they may charge fees for this, but there will also be pathways for you to do this on your own at no additional cost.
+The journals you publish in may be able to do the deposit on your behalf, and they may charge fees for this, but the agencies have made clear that there will also be pathways for you to do this on your own at no additional cost.

 - For supporting data, agencies have already begun to indicate that a variety of repositories will be acceptable for deposit, and many research data repositories (including Duke’s Research Data Repository) are working to ensure that they are ready to meet the guidelines issued by the OSTP for data repositories.